NixOS/rfcs/rfcs/0137-nix-language-version.md

 ## Drawbacks

-Allowing multiple language versions to coexist complicates implementation of valuators and support tooling, and makes comprehensive test coverage harder.
+Allowing multiple language versions to coexist complicates implementation of evaluators and support tooling, and makes comprehensive test coverage harder.
+All else being equal, it may increase maintenance burden and the likelihood of introducing bugs.

 # Alternatives